jeff-160/CTF-writeups/picoCTF/notepad/README.md

 <img src="images/write.png" width=600>

 Since only the first 128 characters of the filename will be sanitised by `url_fix()`, we just have to pad our payload with filler characters like `./` and the SSTI part of our payload won't be sanitised.
-Through trial and error, I found out we need to pad it exactly `54` times.
+Since we have to include the directory `../templates/error` in the filename, we just have to pad up till 108 characters.

 To bypass the `/` filter, we can simply replace them with backslashes, which will be converted to forward slashes by `url_fix()`.